feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 100 L Suryadinata (ed), Political Thinking of the Indonesian Chinese 1900 1977, p.
 55.

-101 L Suryadinata, Peranakan Chinese Politics in Java, pp. 82-84. oriented peranakan, | will not discuss the China-oriented Sin Po group further.
+101 L Suryadinata, Peranakan Chinese Politics in Java, pp. 82-84. oriented peranakan, I will not discuss the China-oriented Sin Po group further.
 In any event, Suryadinata may well be right about the Sin Po's strength in Batavia.
 However, Suryadinata appears to have underestimated the strength of the singkeh in Semarang and Surabaya, in terms of their influence on the peranakan in those two cities.

 According to Suryadinata, Batavia was a port-city with close links to Singapore, the centre of Chinese nationalist activity in Southeast Asia, and the Soe Po Sia and the Siang Hwee of Batavia were very active.102 But in my view, these conditions did not guarantee the singkeh a dominating influence over the peranakan community in Batavia.
 From the Dutch sources it is known that, after its reorganization in 1929, the KMT made Batavia its main branch, or ‘hoofdafdeeling',103 although the KMT's popularity remained weak.
 This was shown in July 1925, when the Chinese Consul-General in Batavia organized a memorial ceremony on the death of Sun Yat Sen. This event was not the great success expected by the Chinese Consul and the KMT leaders owing to the reluctance of Chinese officers, particularly major Khouw Kim An, to summon their people to join the ceremony.
 Major Khouw Kim’ An was concerned about aggressive KMT activities, a subject on which he often complained to the Resident of Batavia.
 He stressed that if